tiagodavi70/VizGen/chart-generation-service/README.md

 It works in the browser over the DOM and in the server with an URL GET format layer.

 ## Usage
-Two modes are available for this module, one in the browser, available with a `script` tag and one with a NodeJS server.
+Two modes are available for this module, one in the browser, available with a `script` tag and one with a NodeJS server (Tested on v10.15.1).

 ### Server Instalation